jnr/jnr-ffi/docs/ComparisonToSimilarProjects.md

 JNR-FFI has a much more complete and modern API.
 JNR-FFI encourages you to use type alias annotations as much as possible to help keep width and size of parameters correct on different platforms.
 On JNA you need to create a special `SizeT` class type for your `size_t` types but with JNR-FFI all you need is an annotation `@size_t`.
-JNA requires you to create inner classes to support a by-reference parameter whereas in JNR-FFI you can use the generic class `ByReference<T>` or any of its siblings for primitives such as `DoubleByReference`.
+JNA requires you to create inner classes to support a by-reference parameter whereas in JNR-FFI you can use any of the `ByReference` classes such as `DoubleByReference` or `PointerByReference`.

 JNR-FFI has significantly superior performance, nearing that of hand-written JNI in some cases, even in comparison to JNA's *"direct mapping"*.